lukecameron/dotfiles/README.md

 #### setup

 - install GNU Stow (`brew install stow` / `apt-get install stow`)
-- Clone into a directory under in home (I use `~/dotfiles`)
+- clone into a directory under in home (I use `~/dotfiles`)
 - `cd dotfiles`
 - `stow <app name>` for any apps you want to configure

-`stow` creates symlinks in the parent directory from where you call it by default.
+`stow` creates symlinks in the parent directory of the working directory by default. it won't overwrite existing files with symlinks, so you'll have to `rm` them or use `--adopt`